ahiodette/Quotes/README.md

 # Quotes
-### Quotes is an form designed to to insert quotes, January 29th 2019
+### Quotes is an form designed to to insert quotes, August 25th 2019

 ## Description
 Quotes is an platform designed to to insert quotes and add the to the other quotes of known authors.
 Through quote the user inputs his/her name and then insert a quote even the author of the that quote.
 The user also has an option of upvoting or downvoting a quote basing on the preference.